How Much Does a PMP Certification Cost?

 How Much Does Maintaining Your PMP Certification Cost?

 Earning your PMP certification is not something you do once and never think about again.
 PMI wants to ensure that all PMP certification holders are up to date on their project management tactics and approaches.
 Thus, you must renew your certification every three years to maintain your PMP certification status.
 To maintain your certification, you need to earn 60 PDUs every three years.
 So, this could require an investment in other project management training courses.
+There is also a renewal fee with PMI of $150 if you are not a member, and $60 if you are.

 While training courses are the easiest way to re-earn your certification, they aren’t the only way.
 You can engage in public speaking, become an author of project management topics, or participate in industry events, among other options.
 Although there is no base cost for certification renewal, like the exam fee you pay for initial certification, you may have to spend some money to earn high-quality PDUs.